 In 1988, I attended my first silent Insight Meditation retreat.
 I noticed one thing right off—how incredibly out-of-control my mind is.
 But as my mind began to quiet a little, I started to notice something more subversive: that my mind judged everything.
 If I stayed focused for an entire breath, I’d label it “good” meditation.
 If I caught my mind spinning out in thoughts, I’d label that “bad” meditation.
 Soon, I saw myself judging my judgments.
 This judging was not what I’d call wise discrimination.
 It was simply a completely subjective lens through which I saw the world.
-Plus, the negative judgments just didn’t feel good.

 This insight sent me into a period of being completely anti-judgment.
 I thought that any less-than-glowing evaluation of another person’s actions was judging, and therefore, unyogic.
 Each person has his/her own dharma, I thought.
 We’re all following our own truth.
 Who am I to judge?

 In a lot of ways, this made life easier.
 I could “follow my bliss” and if someone else happened to take it wrong, well, they were just being judgmental.
 My truth just happened to clash with theirs.
 If they had a judgment about it, that was their problem.
+Another name for this is “spiritual bypassing.”

 The Problem with Anti-Judgment